HOW TO WRITE A COMIC BOOK OR MANGA FOR

 10. Road Back

-12.Return with Elixir
+12. Return with Elixir

 A story doesn't have to follow to the perfection these stages.
 However, it's important to know what every single step means and understand the structure for writing a good story.
-Sometimes, it might be challenging to follow these elements, especially with short stories but the effort could be worth it.
+Sometimes, it might be challenging to follow these elements, especially with short stories, but the effort could be worth it.

 The Ordinary World.

 The Ordinary World is the Hero's safe place.
 It's the first place where the audience meets the main character for the first time.
-This is the stage where the storyteller has the opportunity to introduce the Hero's flows, emotions, urges, environment, to the audience.
+This is the stage where the storyteller has the opportunity to introduce the Hero's flows, emotions, urges, and environment to the audience.
 It's the part where the Hero finds the reasons to walk through the Secondary World.
 Writing a story is like building a house, and the Ordinary World is the foundation of a story.

 The Call to Adventure